 The original idea behind WIN is to re-invigorate local government in Wells, invite more people to have their say and bring forth the non-voters and spur them into taking part in what happens to their city.

-But WIN is also a community organisation and in April 2016, we launched a new event designed to support local charities and have a bit of fun.
+But WIN is also a community organisation.
+In April 2016, we launched Wells SOUP, a new event designed to support local charities and have a bit of fun.

 WIN is funded by donations we rely on your generosity to keep momentum going.
 Your money goes towards helping us voice your ambitions for Wells.